explosion/spaCy/extra/DEVELOPER_DOCS/Listeners.md

 The listener pattern can get particularly tricky in combination with frozen components.
-To detect components with listeners that are not frozen consistently, `init_nlp()` (which is called by `spacy train`) goes through the listeners and their upstream components and warns in two cases:
+To detect components with listeners that are not frozen consistently, `init_nlp()` (which is called by `spacy train`) goes through the listeners and their upstream components and warns in two scenarios.

-#### The Tok2Vec or Transformer is frozen and not annotating
+#### The Tok2Vec or Transformer is frozen

 If the `Tok2Vec` or `Transformer` was already trained, e.g. by [pretraining](https://spacy.io/usage/embeddings-transformers#pretraining), it could be a valid use-case to freeze the embedding architecture and only train downstream components such as a tagger or a parser.
-This used to be impossible before 3.1, but has become possible since by putting the embedding component in the [`annotating_components`](https://spacy.io/usage/training#annotating-components) list of the config.
+This used to be impossible before 3.1, but has become supported since then by putting the embedding component in the [`annotating_components`](https://spacy.io/usage/training#annotating-components) list of the config.
 This works like any other "annotating component" because it relies on the `Doc` attributes.

-However, if the `Tok2Vec` or `Transformer` is frozen, and not present in `annotating_components`, and a related listener isn't frozen, then a `W086` warning is shown and further processing will likely end with `E954`.
+However, if the `Tok2Vec` or `Transformer` is frozen, and not present in `annotating_components`, and a related listener isn't frozen, then a `W086` warning is shown and further training of the pipeline will likely end with `E954`.

 #### The upstream component is frozen